 Quit using credit cards for making any purchases unless you intend to pay off the balance in full at the end of every month. — common financial wisdom

 Rich people plan for four generations.
 Poor people plan for Saturday night. — Gloria Steinem

 Solvency is entirely a matter of temperament and not of income. — Logan Pearsall Smith

 The art of living easily as to money is to pitch your scale of living one degree below your means. — Sir Henry Taylor

 Understand that there is no dignity quite so impressive, and no independence quite so important, as living within your means. — Calvin Coolidge

-Volatility in your retirement portfolio can be minimized via diversification. — common financial wisdom
+Volatility in your retirement portfolio can be minimized via diversification, including precious metals. — common financial wisdom

 Xerox stock price on April 17 of selected years (adjusted to account for any splits and/or dividends): 1970 – $14.15; 1999 – $55.13; 2009 – $5.92.
 The moral of this story is that even buy-and-hold investors need to know when it’s time to sell. — Len Penzo